Minor in African and African American Studies

 Elective Requirements

 To fulfill the remaining African and African American Studies minor requirements, students must complete a total of 5 elective courses (15 credit hours) from the following two categories as listed below.
-At least 2 courses (6 credit hours) must be selected from each category (Group A and Group B), and the remaining course can be selected from either category (Group A or Group B).
+At least 1 course (3 credit hours) must be selected from Group A, and at least 1 course (3 credit hours) must be selected from Group B. The remaining 3 courses (9 credit hours) can be selected from either category (Group A or Group B).
 Additionally, coursework must be selected from at least 3 different subject codes, and a minimum of 3 courses (9 credit hours) must be taken at the 300-level or above.

 Group A